the1andonlymanojos/tailgate-controller/README.md

 ### 1. Plex for Creepy Karthik

 Karthik wants to watch movies on your Plex.
-You’re cool with that.
-What you’re *not* cool with is him trying to poke around your NAS or Home Assistant setup.
+You're cool with that.
+What you're *not* cool with is him trying to poke around your NAS or Home Assistant setup.

 ```yaml
 apiVersion: tailscale.tailgate.run/v1alpha1